TemboPlus-Frontend/frontend-core-js/docs/country.md

 ## Best Practices

-1. Always use the static properties for accessing known countries: `Country.US` instead of creating new instances.
+1. Always use the static properties for accessing known countries: `Country.US` or `Country.UNITED_STATES` instead of creating new instances.

 2. Use the `fromCode()` or `fromName()` methods when working with user-provided country information to validate and normalize input.